oDEVU/VEX/README.md

 ## Other Notes
 - Current builds are early in development.
 But making a game is possible.
 - Currently mostly tested on Linux with AMD GPUs (both discrete and integrated), Windows builds are now possible but not every merge is tested for windows compatibility.
-- An editor is planned, but requires a working engine core to do so.
+- Editor is in early stages, currently its mostly basic scene editor.

 ## Engine documentation
 - Core Documentation: Detailed, doxygen-generated reference for engine modification and development. [https://odevu.github.io/VEX/](https://odevu.github.io/VEX/)
 - Code Samples: Simple, system-by-system examples focused on game creation and engine usage. [https://odevu.github.io/VEX/samples/](https://odevu.github.io/VEX/samples/)

-## Building the Project (Curently you build engine with a project)
+## Building the Project
 This guide provides the necessary steps for setting up your environment, compiling the custom build tools, and finally compiling the project itself.

 ---